dhes/colon-cancer-screening/test/cases/readme.md

 The cases were copied over from statin-use.
-They all need to be edited.
+Most need to be edited.